purvigoel82/ForPractise/README.md

 # ForPractise
-This repository was created for git practiuse purpose
+This repository was created for git practise purpose